muhamadzolfaghari/most-common-js-validations/README.md

 ## Telephone Number

-A utility to validate the iranian telephone number, an iranian telephone number, which is started from zero or none-zero and the length of the rest should be nine characters.
+A utility to validate the Iranian telephone number, an Iranian telephone number, which is started from zero or none-zero and the length of the rest should be nine characters.

 ```js